nfworking/fortmont-agent/README.md

-# 🤖 Fortmont Agent
+# 🤖 MeshScale Agent

-The **Fortmont Agent** is a lightweight application that runs on a server or computer and securely connects it to **Fortmont**.
+The **MeshScale Agent** is a lightweight application that runs on a server or computer and securely connects it to **MeshScale**.

-Its main purpose is to act as a **secure bridge between Fortmont and local infrastructure**. 🌉
+Its main purpose is to act as a **secure bridge between MeshScale and local infrastructure**. 🌉

 By default, the agent collects and sends basic information about the device it is running on.
-Over time, the agent will also support **plugins** that allow Fortmont to connect to and interact with different infrastructure platforms such as **Proxmox, UniFi, and other services**.
+Over time, the agent will also support **plugins** that allow MeshScale to connect to and interact with different infrastructure platforms such as **Proxmox, UniFi, and other services**.

 ## ✨ What does it do?

-The Fortmont Agent provides a simple way to connect infrastructure to Fortmont.
+The MeshScale Agent provides a simple way to connect infrastructure to MeshScale.

 By default, it:

 * 🖥️ Reports basic device information and metrics.
 * 📊 Sends information such as system resource usage and device status.
-* 🔗 Maintains a secure connection with Fortmont.
+* 🔗 Maintains a secure connection with MeshScale.
 * 🔄 Automatically reconnects if the connection is interrupted.
 * ⚙️ Can run quietly in the background as a system service.